 Cretacolor Carre Pastels are hard pastels that are nice and easy to use, hardwearing, and affordable.
 They are great for sketching as well as painting, but limited in use through its small colour selection and the lack of single sticks to replenish your set.

-I treated myself to a box of these hard pastels after seeing Lea Wight demonstrate her pastel magic online.
+I treated myself to a box of these hard pastels after seeing Lea Wight demonstrate her pastel magic online (check out this amazing video).
 She was using a different brand of hard pastel (one I cannot get in the UK) but it made me want to try some hard pastels (I usually work with soft pastel, although a fairly hard one, Rembrandt pastels).
 I liked Wight’s approach with lots of strokes and lines (although I haven’t manage to emulate it yet).
 So after a little research into the hard pastels available in the UK I bought the biggest set of Cretacolor, containing 72 sticks.